zyrgit/GreenDataSet/README.md

 This is the driving data collected by UIUC.
 Each trip under the `./trips` folder is named by its `timestamp`.
 The trip data consists of sensor data collected from in-vehicle smartphones and OBD interface.
 Drivers signed the agreement to release the data.

+We currently released a few dozen trips, we are currently under the process of releasing the whole dataset, which contains thousands of trips.
+If you have any questions, please send to zhao97@illinois.edu.

 ## What is contained in this dataset?

 Trips are collected in different times, some are a few years ago, some are more recent.
 Older trips may have some sensor readings missing.
 In general, under each trip folder, you can find the following: